 - Preheat the oven to 350º F.

-- In a medium mixing bowl, add the wet ingredients and mix well.
+- In a medium mixing bowl, add ½ cup unsalted butter (partially melted), 2 large eggs, and 1 teaspoon pure vanilla extract and mix well.

 - NOTE: You can also use a standing mixer to make this cookie dough.
 If you use one, add the wet ingredients to the stand mixer bowl and then gradually add your blended dry ingredients on low speed.
 Turn off the mixer, scrape the sides of the bowl down, and slowly increase the speed to medium.

-- In a shallow bowl, add the cinnamon and sugar and mix it well.
+- In a shallow bowl, add the ¼ cup cane sugar and ½ teaspoon ground cinnamon and mix it well.

 - Use a large cookie scoop to scoop cookie dough.
 If you only have a small cookie scoop, use two scoops per cookie.